pschafhalter/pschafhalter.github.io/_posts/os_prelim/distributed_systems/2020-07-20-worm-programs.md

 ---
-title: "Notes on \"The \"Worm\" Programs—Early Experience with a Distributed Computation"
+title: "Notes on \"The 'Worm' Programs—Early Experience with a Distributed Computation\""
 layout: post_prelim
 categories:
     - OS Prelim